Calvin and Hobbes by Bill Watterson for July 17, 2009

 22. Anna and jon sm

-jplyler almost 15 years ago
+jplyler over 15 years ago

 My wife told our young sons, “You will eat what I give you.
 If you complain, I will give you more.”
 They are now 17 and both are very sensible about eating all the fruits and veggies they should - and about eating at least a bit of the things they don’t care for.
 Start them as soon as they are feeding themselves - it really works! :-)